 Next came the Unicorns ‘Gambol and Frolic’, in a smaller scale at 8.5” high.
 This limited edition of 1000 sold out in only three years (1977–1979) and closed at $450.
+Designed by Susan Eaton.

-Also designed by Lynn Klockner Brown, the regal Unicorn Head ‘Prince Brocade’ appeared in 1981 and is 14.5” high.
+Designed by Lynn Klockner Brown, the regal Unicorn Head ‘Prince Brocade’ appeared in 1981 and is 14.5” high.
 A completed edition of 500, it debuted at $2200.

 The first open (non limited) Cybis unicorn was Sir Bailey who is 4.5” high.
 Introduced in 1982 at $365, he was designed by Susan Eaton who also designed more than twenty different unicorns for Lenox.
 In 1993 Sir Bailey was $475.

 The following year (1986) saw the introduction of The Lady and The Unicorn, a limited edition of 750 which is 10.25” high. he introduction price was $1200 which in only two years rose to $1450.
 In 1993 the Cybis price was $1975.
-This too was designed by Lynn Brown.
+This was designed by Lynn Brown.
 The photos above show the standard retail edition coloration which is in shades of green, reddish brown and beige.
 The lady herself was subsequently issued in the late 1990s as a stand-alone limited edition named Lady Elizabeth (who has her own Archive post.)